EQAR/deqar-docs/docs/architecture_data_model.md

 Registered agency users are invited to submit and manage information on external quality assurance reports, including information about the particular programme described in the report, if applicable.

 Information on higher education providers is managed by the EQAR Secretariat.
 The information on higher education institutions is largely based on data from ETER/OrgReg.
-The information on alternative providers is provided by QA agencies and managed by the EQAR Secretariat.
+The information on other providers is provided by QA agencies and managed by the EQAR Secretariat.

 EQAR continues to collect and manage agency data, through its register, as well as country data in its knowledge base.
 These will be linked to report and provider data in DEQAR.
 To support this, DEQAR also includes a **country** entity, which contains information on the official external quality assurance regime in the countries/higher education systems of the European Higher Education Area (EHEA).